nodejs/node/doc/api/stream.md

     aborted.
 * Returns: {Promise} a promise for when the stream has finished.

 This method allows iterating a stream.
-For each item in the stream the `fn` function will be called.
+For each chunk in the stream the `fn` function will be called.
 If the `fn` function returns a promise - that promise will be `await`ed.

-This method is different from `for await...of` loops in that it can optionally process items concurrently.
+This method is different from `for await...of` loops in that it can optionally process chunks concurrently.
 In addition, a `forEach` iteration can only be stopped by having passed a `signal` option and aborting the related `AbortController` while `for await...of` can be stopped with `break` or `return`.
 In either case the stream will be destroyed.